 Note: This post contains affiliate links.
 You can read my disclosure by clicking here!

-For some background, I recommend SiteGround for your hosting service because it’s inexpensive, easy to set up, very reliable, and trusted throughout the blogger community.
+For some background, I recommend SiteGround for your hosting service because it’s inexpensive, easy to set up, very reliable, and trusted throughout the blogger community (just check out any blogger Facebook group).
 I use SiteGround myself, and haven’t had a single problem with them!
 Their customer service is extremely helpful, and they had my blog transferred over from my previous host in a day.
 They can even help with technical issues like redirecting your posts or guiding you through setting up your blog!
-It’s also great to know that tons of other bloggers use and love SiteGround, so I’m definitely not an edge case!
+It’s also great to know that tons of other bloggers use and love SiteGround, so I’m definitely not a rare case!

 Aside from great customer service (which you’ll seriously appreciate if you run into trouble starting your blog), they’re known for having some of the best page load and performance speeds out there and top notch security features.
 These details really start to matter as you grow your blog, so having a good foundation is key!